usnistgov/5gdeploy/docs/tgcs.md

 You can pass flags to owping/twping within the third part of traffic flow flags.
 `-F` and `-T` flags are handled specially: the filename that follows either flag is ignored.
-Instead, it is set to a file in `~/compose/20230601/PREFIX` directory.
+Instead, it is set to a file in the stats directory.

 OWAMP session files can be further analyzed with `owstats` command.